cs3110/textbook/data/ounit.md

 every time we update our code base.
 A unit test is a test of one small piece of functionality in a program, such as an individual function.

 We've now learned enough features of OCaml to see how to do unit testing with a library called OUnit.
-It is a popular testing framework (#1 in downloads on [OCaml Forge][ocamlforge]) similar to JUnit in Java, HUnit in Haskell, etc.
-The basic workflow for using OUnit is as follows:
+It is a unit testing framework similar to JUnit in Java, HUnit in Haskell, etc. The basic workflow for using OUnit is as follows:

 * Write a function in a file `f.ml`.
 There could be many other functions in that file too.
 * Write unit tests for that function in a separate file `f_test.ml`.
 That exact name,